 Passage Farm Caravan and Campsite

-The Passage Farm Caravan and Campsite is also in some beautiful countryside, however you need to be a member of the Caravan Club to stay.
+The Passage Farm Caravan and Campsite is also in some beautiful countryside.
+However, you need to be a member of the Caravan Club to stay.
 Passage Farm is open all year and is on a flat field ideal for caravans and camping.
 They have a toilet block with hot water and the site also has free Wi-Fi.
 Passage Farm also has its own course fishing lake, thus a great place to visit for keen anglers.
-Periodically they also sell produce from their gardens.
+Periodically, they also sell produce from their gardens.

 Bus to Arlingham

-There is a daily bus into the village from Gloucester.
+There is a daily bus into the village from the city of Gloucester.
 The Stagecoach service 113 bus comes as far as The Red Lion after following quite a scenic route.
 However, there are more frequent buses to Fretherne or Frampton on Severn each day, thus you can walk into the village.
 Checking Google Maps for directions will show you the latest and quickest way to reach the village.